About The Doane Observatory

 The Doane Observatory is open periodically for safe, daytime telescope views of the Sun from 10:00 am to 1:00 pm every day, weather permitting.
 Please inquire at the Box Office when you arrive at the Adler to find out if the Observatory is open that particular day.
 Because use of the Observatory is highly dependent on weather conditions and volunteer schedules, this daily schedule may change, at the last minute, without advance notice.

 Our Observatory is often staffed by trained Adler Planetarium telescope volunteers!
 Interested in becoming a volunteer?
 Visit our Volunteer page to find out more.

-The Adler Planetarium is grateful to the Petrovich Family Foundation and Jeff Rothstein for their leadership and generous support of the Doane Observatory.
+The Adler Planetarium is grateful to the Petrovich Family Foundation and Jeff Rothstein for their leadership and generous support of the Doane Observatory renovation.

 Seeing Is Believing

 While bright nighttime lights of a city like Chicago, with millions of residents, place some limitations on what can be observed with the Doane, we have very good views to the east over Lake Michigan.
 As a result, the Doane can be a powerful tool for astronomers.
 Here we present a small sampling of astronomical objects that have been observed with the Doane.
 These images have been minimally processed with a computer (using standard techniques to correct for camera “noise” and to improve sensitivity and contrast), but the colors and structures visible in these images are all real.